oukenteikan/Undergraduate-Projects/README.md

 # Project-for-IC
-Project for Introduction to Computing
+Project for Introduction to Computation